• FAQ's – Archival Storage Boxes

 • Use dividers or index cards to separate groups by family, year, or event to reduce unnecessary handling.

-• Store negatives or other formats in their own archival sleeves before placing them in the box.
+• Store negatives and fragile photos in their own archival sleeves before placing them in the box.

 6. Monitor & Maintain